freeman-bw/CS362-004-S2018/projects/freembre/README.md

 Brent Freeman freembre
-This is my assignment-3 submission
+This is my assignment-4 submission

-4 unit tests, and 4 card tests were added.
-Additionally, the Makefile was modified to run all unit and card tests.
+3 random card tests were added:randomtestcard1.c, randomtestcard2.c, and randomtestadventurer.c .
+Additionally, the Makefile was modified to run all of the Random tests and output to a file.